highestop/ccstate/README.md

 otherStore.get(count$); // anotherMap[$count] ?? $count.init, returns 0
 ```

 This should be easy to understand.
 If `Store` only needed to support `State` types, a simple Map would be sufficient.
-However, CCState needs to support two additional signal types.
+However, CCState needs to support another signal type.
 Next, let's introduce `Computed`, CCState's reactive computation unit.

 ### Computed